Copyright (c) L-Soft international, Inc. 2005-2007

 After this operation, the Makefile will be properly configured for your installation.
 You are then prompted:

-Would you like to run 'make install' right now?
+Would you like to install the required files in /home/listserv right now?

 This installs LISTSERV per your configuration responses above.
 (If you are upgrading, this is identical to 'make update'.)